Kanalkampf: Casualties

 In 1953, Denis Richards wrote that from 10 July to 10 August the RAF shot down 227 Luftwaffe aircraft for a loss of 96 fighters.
 In a 1969 publication, Francis Mason wrote that the Luftwaffe lost 201 airmen killed, 75 wounded, 277 missing and 16 taken prisoner, 80 fighters destroyed and 36 damaged, 22 Stuka dive bombers shot down and 22 damaged, 100 medium bomber losses and 33 damaged, 13 naval aircraft were destroyed and one damaged.
 Fifty-three Bf 109s were destroyed and 21 damaged, 27 Bf 110s were shot down and 15 damaged.
 Twenty-four Ju 88 medium bombers were shot down and ten damaged, 28 Do 17s were lost and 17 damaged, 33 He 111s destroyed and six damaged.
-Ten He 59 air-sea rescue aircraft were destroyed, one damaged and three He 115s destroyed.
+Ten He 59 air-sea rescue aircraft were destroyed, one damaged and three He 115s were destroyed.

 Four Kriegsmarine E-boats were damaged or sunk in Channel operations during 1940.
-Francis Mason listed 71 RAF pilots killed, 19 pilots wounded and 4 pilots missing; 115 fighters destroyed and 42 damaged, of which 45 Spitfires were shot down, twenty were severely damaged and four were slightly damaged, 64 Hurricanes were lost, twelve were severely damaged and six lightly damaged; six Defiants were shot down, ten aircrew killed and two wounded.
+Francis Mason listed 71 RAF pilots killed, 19 pilots wounded and 4 pilots missing; 115 fighters destroyed and 42 damaged, of which, 45 Spitfires were shot down, twenty were severely damaged and four were slightly damaged; 64 Hurricanes were lost, twelve were severely damaged and six lightly damaged; six Defiants were shot down, ten aircrew killed and two wounded.
 The Merchant Navy and neutral states lost 35 ships sunk along with seven fishing vessels and the Royal Navy lost four destroyers, with at least 176 sailors killed among c.
 300 casualties.